FabioChiodini/ProjectSpawnSwarm/README.md

 Two VMs as "slaves"

-It then starts a Docker Container (nginx) via Docker Swarm
+It then starts a Docker Container (nginx) via Docker Swarm (you can change this easily)

 It also opens up all required port on AWS Security Groups